Komalsinha88/Alumni-Association-Platform/README.md

 - Real-time updates as code changes
 - Supports libraries like Matplotlib, Pandas, Plotly

-### 🧠 OpenCV *(if used)*
-An open-source computer vision library that supports image processing and computer vision tasks.

-> ⚠️ *Only include this if your project uses image handling or face verification features.*

 ### 🧾 Git
 Git is a distributed version control system used for tracking changes in code and collaborating with other developers.